Madu-de/madu-framework/README.md

 ```

 ### How to add logic to a component
-1. Implement the <code>OnInit</code> interface to your component
+1. Implement the <code>OnInit</code> interface
 2. Add the <code>maduOnInit</code> method to your component class.
 The first parameter is the HTMLElement that you created to paste your component/component.html into.
-3. Now you can get every element of the single component and edit them for example.
+3. For example you can get every element of the single component and edit them.

 Example:
 ```ts